 The greater part of sea ice on the Scotian Shelf originates in the Gulf of St. Lawrence and is transported through Cabot Strait by northwesterly winds and ocean currents.
 Sydney Bight and the southern coast of Cape Breton are typically the only areas heavily affected by ice in the region.
-In 2016, ice was not present at these locations (Fig. 4).
+In 2017, ice was not at these locations present (Fig. 4).

-There has been very little ice on the Scotian Shelf from April 2009 until 2014 (Fig. 5).
-The ice areas and volumes for the 2015-2016 seasons are compiled in Table 2.
-After having about normal ice levels in late winter last year, ice was below normal coverage and volume in 2015-2016.
-The December 2015 to April 2016 coverage and ice volume were the 2nd and 3rd lowest levels in the 55 year record.
-After near normal February 2015 values and above normal values in March and April last year, ice conditions returned to conditions found in the 2010-2013 period which had extremely low coverage and volume.
+There has been very little ice on the Scotian Shelf from April 2009 until 2015 (Fig. 5).
+The ice areas and volumes for the 2016-2017 seasons are compiled in Table 2.
+After having about ice levels in late winter last year, ice was below normal coverage and volume in 2016-2017.
+The December 2016 to April 2017 coverage and ice volume were the 12th and 9th lowest levels in the 56 year record.
+After near normal February 2015 values and above normal values in March and April, ice conditions returned to conditions found in the 2010-2013 period which had extremely low coverage and volume.